handsontable/handsontable/visual-tests/README.md

 ## Installation

-Install by command `npm install` in `./visual-tests` folder.
+Install by command `npm install` in the root directory.

 ## Usage

-In Github `Visual tests` workflow is launched automatically after `Tests` workflow passed succesfully.
+In Github `Visual tests` workflow is launched automatically after `Tests` workflow passed successfully.
 In local environment you have to launch it manually.

 ## Testing

-Launch `npm run vtests:test` in main directory or `npm run test` in `./visual-tests` directory to run all of tests with all of frameworks in all of browsers.
+Launch `npm run in visual-tests test` in main directory or `npm run test` in `./visual-tests` directory to run all of tests with all of frameworks in all of browsers.
-Launch by command `npx playwright test {{ name of file }}` in `./visual-tests` directory to run specific test, e.g. `npx playwright test mouse-wheel`

-Launch `npm run vtests:docker:build` in main project directory or `npm run docker:build` in `./visual-tests` directory to build Docker image.
 After tests screenshots will appear in `./visual-tests/screenshots`.
+Launch by command `npx playwright test {{ name of file }}` in `./visual-tests` directory to run specific test, e.g. `npx playwright test mouse-wheel`.

 ## Upload and compare screenshots

-For the screen comparision we use external service (currently it's Argos CI).
+For the screen comparison we use external service (currently it's Argos CI).
 Argos CI compares screenshots from your branch with the base branch (which currently is `develop`).

 In Github screenshots are uploaded automatically after every test.
 In local environment upload won't work until you create `.env` file in `./visual-tests/` directory and set variable `ARGOS_TOKEN` there - ask your teammates or supervisor for its value.